projUNN: efficient method for training deep networks with unitary matrices: Experiments

 The copying memory task is a common benchmark for RNNs \cite{hochreiter1997long, arjovsky2016unitary, henaff2016recurrent}, where the aim is to memorize input data by ignoring a long sequence of void tokens.
 Given an alphabet of $n+2$ symbols $\{a_i\}_{i=1}^{n+2}$, $n$ of which represent data (sequence of letters $A,B,\dots$) and additional \textit{void} (-) and \textit{start recall} (:) tokens, the RNN must output the first $K$ input tokens as the last $K$ output tokens and \textit{void} otherwise.
 An example input/output for $M = 6$ with $n=4$ is

-Generally, $T$ is a very large number ($T=1000$ or $T=2000$ in our experiments) so the network must remember the inputs over a very long sequence of void tokens.
+Here, $T=1000$ or $T=2000$ so the network must memorize data over a very long sequence of void tokens.
 As in \cite{jing2017tunable}, we consider $n = 8$ and input length $K=10$ and train networks with batch size $128$ using the RMSProp algorithm.
-Naively predicting $T+K$ void tokens followed by $K$ random selections of the $n$ possible tokens achieves a baseline loss of $K\log(n)/(T+2K)$.

-\textsc{projUNN-T} is able to learn the copy task very efficiently as shown in \cref{fig:copy_task_main}.
+Naively predicting $T+K$ void tokens followed by $K$ random selections of the $n$ possible tokens achieves a baseline loss of $K\log(n)/(T+2K)$. \textsc{projUNN-T} is able to learn the copy task efficiently as shown in \cref{fig:copy_task_main}.
 In fact, for fixed learning rates, rank one approximations using the column sampling algorithm provide the fastest convergence to the true solution in comparison to higher rank approximations.
 Networks were initialized using Henaff initialization (see \cref{app:initialization}) and the learning rate for unitary parameters was set to 32 times less than that of regular parameters (see \cref{app:copy_task} for more details).

-\subsection{Permuted MNIST}
+\paragraph{Permuted MNIST}

 Another challenging long-term memory task we consider is the permuted pixel-by-pixel MNIST dataset.
 Here, MNIST images are flattened, and pixels are randomly shuffled and placed in a sequence thereby creating some non-local dependencies.
 MNIST images have $28\times 28$ resolution, so the pixel-by-pixel sequences have length $T = 784$.
 The task is digit classification (10 classes) as in standard MNIST models.
 We employ the same data processing, shuffle permutation, and formatting as that in prior works \cite{lezcano2019cheap}.
-We perform cross-validation over different learning rates and evaluate both \textsc{projUNN-T} and \textsc{projUNN-D} with different low-rank values $k \in \{1,2,4,8,16,32\}$.
+We perform cross-validation over different learning rates and evaluate both \textsc{projUNN-T} and \textsc{projUNN-D} with different low-rank values $k \in \{1,2,4,8,16\}$.
 The final test accuracy is shown in \cref{tab:mnist}.
 As observed in the copy and adding tasks, we find that using $k>1$ does not lead to improved performances.
 In fact, we provide the evolution of the test set accuracy during training in \cref{fig:curves_mnist} and note that as the number of updates is large (hundreds per epoch), even rank $k=1$ update are able to move the model's parameters to their local optimum.